-The coordinator of SEND is Rachel Sillett, who will qualify with the 'National Award for Special Educational Needs Coordination' in 2018.
+The coordinator of SEND is Rachel Sillett, who achieved the 'National Award for Special Educational Needs Coordination' in 2018.
 She works as the SENDCo on a Wednesday, but is also available in school on Thursdays and Fridays.
-Contact details:

-Tel: 01403 741274
+Contact details: Tel: 01403 741274